haacked/haacked.com/_posts/2023/2023-01-09-scoping-db-context.md

 }
 ```

-With this change, the `DbContext` used to retrieve and update the `SlackEvent` from the database is not the same instance used to acutally process the event.
-This is a good thing.
-It's sort of glossed over in the code sample, but `RunPipelineAsync` uses the container to inject `AbbotContext` into whatever classes are necessary to actually run the pipeline.
+The instance of `AbbotContext` created by the factory will always be a new instance.
+It won't be the same instance injected into any dependencies that are resolved by the DI container.

 This is a pretty straightforward fix, except the first time Bill tried it, it didn't work.

 ## Registering the DbContextFactory Correctly

-Let's take a step back.
-In this whole series, we glossed over how Bill registered the `DbContext` instance with the DI container.
+Let's take a step back and look at how Bill registered the `DbContext` instance with the DI container.
 Since Bill is working on an ASP.NET Core application, the recommended way to register the `DbContext` is to use the `AddDbContext` extension method on `IServiceCollection`.

 ```csharp
 services.AddDbContext<AbbotContext>(options => {...});